Redrawing Elementary School Attendance Boundaries

 While enrollment is projected to remain stable over the next ten years, as noted above, there will be school capacity issues once the District-wide educational changes are in place.

-- With a large number of open seats at our elementary schools, closing a school will enable the District to more appropriately balance students across elementary schools.
+- With a large number of open seats at our elementary schools, closing a school enabled the District to more appropriately balance students across elementary schools.
 Very small elementary schools can be difficult to staff – and can be difficult to organize, as often there are not enough students in a given grade to complete a classroom.

 - While all of D63’s elementary schools are welcoming and provide an excellent education, when closing a school became an option, the District identified Stevenson as the school with the least optimal layout and facilities for meeting educational needs.